menu

 St. Thomas is a somewhat small township located in the state of Pennsylvania.
 With a population of 5,933 people and just one neighborhood, St. Thomas is the 242nd largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, St. Thomas is generally considered to be a blue-collar town.
-36.71% of the St. Thomas workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+St. Thomas is a blue-collar town, with 36.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, St. Thomas is a township of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in St. Thomas who work in office and administrative support (11.04%), architecture and engineering (6.98%), and management occupations (6.95%).

 In terms of college education, the citizens of St. Thomas rank slightly lower than the national average.
 14.50% of adults 25 and older in St. Thomas have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.